Definitions and Basics

 Podcasts on Economic Growth.
 EconTalk Archive

-Third World Economic Development from the Concise Encyclopedia of Economics Economic Development
+Economic Development: Third World Economic Development, by Clive Crook, from the Concise Encyclopedia of Economics

 The development experiences of Third World countries since the fifties have been staggeringly diverse—and hence very informative.
 Forty years ago the developing countries looked a lot more like each other than they do today.
 Take India and South Korea.
 By any standards, both countries were extremely poor: India’s income per capita was about $150 (in 1980 dollars) and South Korea’s was about $350….